Landau pole: Phenomenological aspects

 The Higgs boson in the Standard Model of particle physics is described by φ^{4} theory (see Quartic interaction).
 If the latter has a Landau pole, then this fact is used in setting a "triviality bound" on the Higgs mass.
 The bound depends on the scale at which new physics is assumed to enter and the maximum value of the quartic coupling permitted (its physical value is unknown).
 For large couplings, non-perturbative methods are required.
+This can even lead to a predictable Higgs mass in asymptotic safety scenarios.
 Lattice calculations have also been useful in this context.